particle-iot/docs/src/content/hardware/migration-guides/b-series-boron-migration-guide.md

 ### Serial (UART)

-Hardware serial (UART) ports are unchanged between the Boron and B Series SoM.
+Hardware serial (UART) ports are unchanged between the Boron and B-Series SoM.

 {{!-- BEGIN do not edit content below, it is automatically generated ef25dc00-a5de-11ec-b909-0242ac120002 --}}